cosmos/testnets/interchain-security/provider/README.md

 * When the node reaches height `11620400`, stop the service.
 * Replace the `v23.0.1` binary with the `v23.1.1` one.
 * Set `halt-height = 0` in `~/.gaia/config/app.toml` and start the service.
+* When the node reaches height `11829600`, it will attempt to upgrade to Gaia `23.3.0`.
+You can use Cosmovisor's auto-download feature or install the `v23.3.0` release binary.